 My friend Sophia Gubb, is a transgendered woman.
 She describes gender dysphoria in her blog as a strong disassociation with her reflection in the mirror.
 That her image is "like a mirage, feels alien, unreal, and very very distant."
 It's when you simply don't recognise who you are because the person staring back at you is the 'wrong' sex; for Sophia, her external sex (man) used not to match up to her internal gender (woman).
 She was in the wrong body.

 The first time I read her post, I recognised the feeling.
-But I was what they call a cisgendered female, in a female body…so how on earth did I recognise it?
-To those unfamiliar with the term, I am what most people call a ‘regular’ woman (the kind portrayed in most Hollywood stereotypes).
+But I was what they call a cisgendered female, in a female body...so how on earth did I recognise it?
+To those unfamiliar with the term, I am what most people call a 'cis' woman.
 There is no conflict with my internal and external genders and thus theoretically no way for me to recognise the feeling of dysphoria.
 And yet I did.

 I am not transgender.
 But I am like the duckling, adopted.

 It is only coming to light now, how impactful the separation of a child from their biological family can be to the development of a child's identity.
 My adoptive mother has dark eyes and dark hair and what she calls a roman nose.
 My adoptive father was Greek and had much the same colouring.
 I have fair skin and blue eyes with a turned up nose and freckles.
 I share very few of the biologically based characteristics or even personality traits of my parents.

 When I look at myself in the mirror, I'm not quite sure who is staring back.
 It's me of course.
 But who is me?